 The following is an extract from the CARE constitution document:

-The following doctrines are regarded by CARE as crucial to the understanding of the Christian faith and its outworkings:
+The following doctrines are regarded by the Society as crucial to the understanding of the Christian faith and its out-workings:

-(d) The substitutionary sacrifice of the incarnate Son of God as the sole and all-sufficient ground of redemption from the guilt and power of sin and its consequences.
+- The substitutionary sacrifice of the incarnate Son of God as the sole and all sufficient ground of redemption from the guilt and power of sin and its consequences.

-(g) The priesthood of all believers, who form the universal Church, the Body of which Christ is the Head and which is committed by His command to the proclamation of the Gospel throughout all the world.
+- The priesthood of all believers, who from the universal Church, the Body of which Christ is the Head and which is committed by His command to the proclamation of the Gospel throughout all the world.